-Similar to the Funding Agreement for 2016 project expenditure, Glencore and ZIOC have agreed a 2017 Project Work Programme and Budget for the Project of US\$1.4m plus US\$0.3m of discretionary spend dependent on certain workstreams requiring capital.
-ZIOC has agreed to contribute towards such work programme and budget an amount comprising US\$0.7m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2017 is US\$0.9m in total.
+Similar to the Funding Agreement for 2017 project expenditure, Glencore and ZIOC have agreed a 2018 Project Work Programme and Budget for the Project of US\$1.3m plus US\$0.2m of discretionary spend dependent on certain workstreams requiring capital.
+ZIOC has agreed to contribute towards this work programme and budget an amount comprising US\$0.6m plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2018 is US\$0.8m in total.
+In the event that a decision is taken to allocate capital to more extensive product tests or study work additional funding may be required.

-Following the reduction of the cost base at the Zanaga Project, as well as the additional cost reductions in the corporate overheads of ZIOC, we are well positioned to support our operations going forward in the near future.
+Based on the current cost base at the Zanaga Project, as well as the current low corporate overheads of ZIOC, we are well positioned to support our operations going forward in the near future.
 The board of directors of ZIOC (the "Board") is of the view that ZIOC has sufficient funds to meet its working capital requirements up to, and beyond, twelve months from the approval of these accounts.
-We had cash reserves of US\$4.7m as at 31 May 2017 and continue to be prudent with our cash.
+The Company had cash reserves of US\$3.1m as at 31 May 2018 and continue to take a prudent approach to managing these funds.